knmcguire/knmcguire.github.io/docs/blog/posts/going_solo.md

 ## What kind of Assignments?

 So mainly, I'm looking for short-term, part-time assignments, for about 8-16 hours per week.
-Those who have been following me might already know, but as a [previous cancer patient](/blog/2025/03/29/when-the-doctor-stops-smiling/), I have three monthly scans that I'll need to take into account.
-So going for short-term assignments is not only a good reason for me but also for the customer to expect specific deliverables in that timeframe and not be surprised by dropouts.
+Those who have been following me might already know, but as a [previous cancer patient](/blog/2025/03/29/when-the-doctor-stops-smiling/), I have tri-monthly scans that I'll need to take into account.
+So going for short-term assignments is not only a good reason for me but also for the client to expect specific deliverables in that timeframe and not be surprised by dropouts.
 I need to be ready to go into surgery at every three-month interval, so I'll make pretty well sure that I'll be ready with something before then.
 So there, a pretty important reason to go for **short-term contracts**, so I hope that makes sense!
 Take a look at [my portfolio](/portfolio) here.

 Next to that, I do have some expertise in aerial robotics, swarm robotics, and was a former employee of [Bitcraze](https://www.bitcraze.io/) (the Crazyflie company), so if anyone is interested in **strategic consulting**, I'll be able to offer that too at an hourly rate.
 If you'd like to make use of my academic skills in doing a literature review as a **researcher** in the robotics field you are interested in, or need help with your own research subject, I could also help out with **training or educating** your employees or students on different concepts within my areas of expertise.
 And if you happen to need a **speaker** at your conference or someone to **write an article** about a robotics event, I have plenty of examples of those on my [media page](/media).